floweredscarf/su25/projects/byow/index.md

 that string vs. providing input with the keyboard.
 Keeping track of the number of turns that have elapsed is a perfectly reasonable mechanic, and might be an interesting thing to include in your world, e.g. maybe the world grows steadily darker with each step.
 You're welcome to include other key presses like allowing the user to press space bar in order to wait one turn.
 The real time behavior is for the autograder.
-Feel free to ignore real time requirement for 3C and modify your code for that.
+Feel free to ignore real time requirement for the Checkoff and modify your code for that.

 #### Saving and Loading